kangwijen/kangwijen/README.md

 ###

-<p align="left">- 🔭 I’m an active Cyber Security undergraduate student at BINUS University.<br>- 📚 Currently learning Solidity and Next.js to expand my tech stack.<br>- 💡 Passionate about self-learning and exploring fields like: OSINT, Digital Forensics, Cloud Computing, Artificial Intelligence, Computer Networking</p>
+<p align="left">- 🔭 I'm an active toaster hacker.<br>- 📚 Currently learning toasting to expand my tech stack.<br>- 💡 Passionate about self-learning and exploring fields like: toaster, toasting, toasted and more.</p>

 ###